-All contributions to the Stark State College Foundation go directly to support student needs.
-In reaching out to meet the varied needs of our student population, the Stark State College Foundation encourages charitable giving by the private sector.
+All gifts to the Stark State College Foundation go directly to support student needs.
 Individuals, corporations, foundations and service organizations that choose to invest in the Foundation have a number of giving options:

 - Provide funds for scholarships that can be named in recognition of a business, foundation or individual